ProFuser: Progressive Fusion of Large Language Models: Experiments

 \subsection{Main Results}

-Table \ref{tab:main-results} presents the performance of our proposed ProFuser compared to baselines across six benchmarks, highlighting several key findings:

-Firstly, by integrating three source models into vicuna-7b-v1.5-ProFuser through ProFuser, we observe the model attaining the highest overall score.
-This translates to a 3.09\% improvement over the baseline vicuna-7b-v1.5, a significant enhancement that is double the improvement observed with the continual SFT approach (vicuna-7b-v1.5-CSFT).
+Table \ref{tab:main-results} presents the performance of ProFuser compared to various baselines across six benchmarks, revealing several key insights: Firstly, by integrating three source models into Vicuna-7B-v1.5-ProFuser using our proposed fusion methodology, we observe that ProFuser achieves the highest overall score among all evaluated methods.
+Specifically, it delivers a 3.09\% improvement over the baseline Vicuna-7B-v1.5, a substantial enhancement that is twice as large as the improvement achieved through continual supervised fine-tuning (Vicuna-7B-v1.5-CSFT).
+This result highlights ProFuser's ability to effectively leverage complementary strengths from multiple source models and surpass traditional fine-tuning approaches.

-Second, when comparing ProFuser against FuseLLM~\cite{wan2024knowledge}, it's evident that vicuna-7b-v1.5-ProFuser exhibits superior performance across all tests, with the sole exception of the GSM8K benchmark.
-Here, vicuna-7b-v1.5-ProFuser demonstrates a 1.06\% relative boost.
-This exception on GSM8K can be ascribed to the complexities inherent in affirming correct mathematical reasoning—a task particularly challenging when fusion involves source models with a significant prevalence of incorrect predictions, thus slightly diminishing the effectiveness of ProFuser's inference mode fusion.
+When comparing ProFuser against FuseLLM~\cite{wan2024knowledge}, Vicuna-7B-v1.5-ProFuser consistently outperforms FuseLLM across all benchmarks except GSM8K, where it still demonstrates a modest relative boost of 1.06\%.
+The slight underperformance on GSM8K can be attributed to challenges in mathematical reasoning tasks when fused source models exhibit frequent incorrect predictions during inference mode fusion.
+These inaccuracies introduce noise into the process and slightly limit its effectiveness.

-Further analysis, comparing ProFuser with alternative fusion methodologies such as SimulFuse and ReverseFuse, reveals that ProFuser notably outperforms these strategies.
-Remarkably, ReverseFuse, which prioritizes training mode fusion before inference mode, not only falls short of FuseLLM's achievements but also impairs the overall performance.
-These findings point to a strategic fusion beginning with the simplification presented by source model outputs, followed by the complexity of ground truth (GT) fusion, enabling a more nuanced leverage of model strengths.
-This \textbf{sequential easy-to-hard fusion route} maximizes the utility of each model's contribution.

-Lastly, despite the target model displaying a superior average performance to that of the individual source models, the inclusion of source models—even those considered weaker—affords the target model a substantial boost.
-This augmentation of the target model's capabilities, facilitated by the integration of relatively inferior models, delineates a benefit not commonly achievable through conventional knowledge distillation techniques~\cite{hinton2015distilling}.
-This phenomenon underscores the potential of tapping into the differential strengths of weaker models, enhancing the stronger model's performance through thoughtful integration.